2019 Thai general election: Royal interventions

-On the night of 8 February, the day Princess Ubolratana was nominated as prime minister candidate by Thai Raksa Chart Party, her younger brother King Maha Vajiralongkorn made a televised announcement condemning her bid as "defy[ing] the nation's culture".
+On the night of 8 February, the day Princess Ubol Ratana was nominated as prime minister candidate by Thai Raksa Chart Party, her younger brother King Vajiralongkorn made a televised announcement condemning her bid as "defy[ing] the nation's culture".
 The party was later dissolved by the Constitutional Court.
 The move was a huge blow to anti-Prayut camp, as Thaksin made a tactical decision to field two parties to win as many seats as possible.

-On the night of 23 March, just hours before the polls opened, King Maha Vajiralongkorn again made a televised announcement that he would like to warn people by citing a speech given by his father, Bhumibol Adulyadej, 30 years ago, saying good people should be supported to govern so they can prevent bad people from creating trouble.
+On the night of 23 March, just hours before the polls opened, King Vajiralongkorn again made a televised announcement that he would like to warn people by citing a speech given by his father, Bhumibol Adulyadej, 30 years ago, saying good people should be supported to govern so they can prevent bad people from creating trouble.
 This made the hashtag "#โตแล้วเลือกเองได้" ("We are grown up, we can choose by ourselves") trending at number 1 on Twitter soon afterwards.
 During the election hours, the royal announcement was repeatedly re-broadcast on television and the Election Commission president stated to the press urging the Thais to make their choices by "taking the royal announcement into account".

-Eligible Prime ministerial candidates
+Eligible prime ministerial candidates

 Prior to the 2017 Thai Constitution, any elected House of Representative member could be voted upon and selected as prime minister.

 Under the new constitution, political parties can name up to three candidates for prime minister prior to the election.
 These candidates do not have to be members of the House of Representatives or even members of a political party as long as they meet the legal qualifications.

 The candidates for the main contending parties are Sudarat Keyuraphan, Chadchart Sittipunt and Chaikasem Nitisiri for Pheu Thai, Abhisit Vejjajiva for the Democrats, Prayut Chan-o-cha for Palang Pracharat, and Thanathorn Juangroongruangkit for Future Forward.